France challenges taboos as tax reform talks start

 The surprise announcement of a tax overhaul, following violent protests over a road freight tax, challenges decades-old taboos in a country with one of the world’s highest tax burdens - a full 46 percent of output according to government data.

-One sensitive issue is deduction of income tax at source, on the pay check, which is customary in most developed economies but has been staunchly opposed by French labor unions.
+One sensitive issue is deduction of income tax at source, on the pay cheque, which is customary in most developed economies but has been staunchly opposed by French labour unions.

 Union leaders, who met Ayrault in the morning, again rejected any plan to move towards taxing income at source, saying it would give employers too much insight into their workers’ personal affairs and non-wage income, and could hurt the financing of France’s generous welfare system.